 - Loss of consciousness.

 If overdose is suspected, emergency services should be contacted immediately.

 How Does Addiction Take Hold?

-Adderall is a Schedule II controlled substance, meaning that it has a high potential for abuse as well as physical or psychological dependence.
-The United States Drug Enforcement Agency states that Adderall is a dangerous drug, even though it has a medical use.
+Adderall is a federally controlled substance with known potential for abuse as well as physical or psychological dependence.
+The United States Drug Enforcement Agency indicates that Schedule II drugs like Adderall are considered dangerous, despite its medical use.2

 - Devoting a large amount of time to obtaining, using, and recovering from Adderall